Pasteurization: Milk

-Developed countries adopted milk pasteurization to prevent such disease and loss of life, and as a result milk is now considered a safer food.
+Developed countries adopted milk pasteurization to prevent such disease and loss of life, and as a result, milk is now considered a safer food.
 A traditional form of pasteurization by scalding and straining of cream to increase the keeping qualities of butter was practiced in Great Britain in the 18th century and was introduced to Boston in the British Colonies by 1773, although it was not widely practiced in the United States for the next 20 years.
 Pasteurization of milk was suggested by Franz von Soxhlet in 1886.
-In the early 20th century, Milton Joseph Rosenau established the standards – i.e. low-temperature, slow heating at 60 C for 20 minutes – for the pasteurization of milk while at the United States Marine Hospital Service, notably in his publication of The Milk Question (1912).
+In the early 20th century, Milton Joseph Rosenau established standards – i.e. low-temperature, slow heating at 60 C for 20 minutes – for the pasteurization of milk while at the United States Marine Hospital Service, notably in his publication of The Milk Question (1912).
 States in the U.S. soon began enacting mandatory dairy pasteurization laws, with the first in 1947, and in 1973 the U.S. federal government required pasteurization of milk used in any interstate commerce.

 The shelf life of refrigerated pasteurized milk is greater than that of raw milk.
 For example, high-temperature, short-time (HTST) pasteurized milk typically has a refrigerated shelf life of two to three weeks, whereas ultra-pasteurized milk can last much longer, sometimes two to three months.
 When ultra-heat treatment (UHT) is combined with sterile handling and container technology (such as aseptic packaging), it can even be stored non-refrigerated for up to 9 months.

 According to the Centers for Disease Control, between 1998 and 2011, 79% of dairy-related disease outbreaks in the United States were due to raw milk or cheese products.
-They report 148 outbreaks and 2,384 illnesses (with 284 requiring hospitalization), as well as two deaths due to raw milk or cheese products during the same time period.
+They report 148 outbreaks and 2,384 illnesses (with 284 requiring hospitalization), as well as two deaths due to raw milk or cheese products during the same period.

 Medical equipment

 Medical equipment, notably respiratory and anesthesia equipment, is often disinfected using hot water, as an alternative to chemical disinfection.
-The temperature is raised to 70 °C (158 °F) for 30 minutes.
+The temperature is raised to 70 C for 30 minutes.
+More thorough sterilization can be performed at higher temperatures and pressures in an autoclave.